Associate Professor of Political Science

 PSC 4344 Government and Politics of Russia

-This course examines the main aspects of Russia's post-communist transformation with a particular emphasis on the role of leadership, formal and informal institutions and societal actors in deciding the direction of change.
+This course examines the main aspects of Russia's post-communist transformation from Yeltsin to Putin with a particular emphasis on the role of leadership, formal and informal institutions and societal actors in deciding the direction of change.

 PSC 4384 Principles of Political Development